-ATCOR convention and situated at the same place as the \\atm bottom of atmosphere reflectance file.
-Additionally, the viewing angles are read from the scan angle file, which should be named \\sca.bsq.
+Additionally, the viewing angles are read from the scan angle file, which should be named sca.bsq.
 Files are added using the 'Add File(s)' Button on top, while entries may be removed by the 'Remove Entry' Button.

 Further files considered are:

-- \\ilu file is used to exclude shadow pixels (if floating point ilu file is available according to ATCOR conventions) - \\hcw file is used to exclude hazy/cloudy pixels from calculation.
+- ilu file is used to exclude shadow pixels (if floating point ilu file is available according to ATCOR conventions) - hcw file is used to exclude hazy/cloudy pixels from calculation

-Model Options:
+Model Options

-- Roujean Geometric Kernel: the Roujean Kernel is used for the geometric part of the model (instead of the Li Sparse model). - Maignan Hot Spot Geometry: use the improved hot spot geometry for the volumetric kernel as proposed by Maignan (RSE, 2003). - Spectral Smoothing factor (number of bands): Smooth the weighting functions in the spectral dimension this option is useful for hyperspectral instruments only to avoid spectral artifacts.
-A spectral smoothing in a range of 20-30nm is recommended.
-NOTE: this is NOT a spectral polishing but rather a smoothing of the correction function. - Leave water 'as is': The first level (water) is not touched by the BRDF correction, i.e. the kernel weights are set to zero for both geometric and volumetric kernel; this may be useful because water can not be easily modeled by the Ross-Li formulation. - Write ANIF outputs: By default, the corrected image is written.
-Use this option to get the side outputs; i.e. the files \\anif (anisotropy map) and the \\bci which is the BRDF correction index used to discriminate the BRDF levels.
+Roujean Geometric Kernel the Roujean Kernel is used for the geometric part of the model (instead of the Li Sparse model)

+Maignan Hot Spot Geometry enables use of the improved hot spot geometry for the volumetric kernel as proposed by Maignan (RSE,2003).

+Spectral Smoothing Factor (number of bands) enables to smooth the weighting functions in spectral dimension - this option is useful for hyperspectral instruments to avoid spectral artifacts.
+A smoothing distance of a band number within approx. 20 nm is recommended.

+Leave water 'as is' The first level (water) is not touched by the BRDF correction, i.e. the kernel weights are set to zero for both geometric and volumetric kernel.

+Note: this may be useful because water can not be easily modelled by the Ross-Li formulation.

+Write BCI/ANIF outputs By default, the corrected image is written.
+Use this option to get the side outputs; i.e. the files anif (anisotropy map) and the bci which is the BRDF correction index which is used to discriminate the BRDF types.

+Figure 4.58: BREFCOR Scan Angle Correction.

+Calibration granularity

-Calibration Granularity: For calibration of the model, the image is stratified in a number of BRDF levels.
+For calibration of the model, the image is stratified in a number of BRDF levels.
 The number of pre-defined levels can be selected; calibration on a bigger number of levels leads to better accuracy of the correction, while it requires good image statistics.
 A smaller number of levels leads to higher stability of the results.

-The stratification thresholds for the calibration may be tuned manually by the 'Self Defined ¿¿ 'option - use the define button to adjust the levels.
-Please check the BCI image to find suited calibration limits.
+The stratification thresholds for the calibration may be tuned manually by the 'Self Defined $\dot{\iota}\dot{\iota}$ ' option - use the define button to adjust the levels.
+Please check the BCI image to find suitable calibration limits.

+Reflectance scale factor

-Reflectance scale factor: This is a constant factor which is to be applied to the input image (which has to be directional reflectance HDRF) to convert the image DNs to absolute reflectance values (between 0 and 1), i.e. if the reflectance in [%] is scaled by 100 to store the data, the factor is 10'000.
+This is a constant factor which is to be applied to the input image (which has to be directional reflectance HDRF) to convert the image DNs to absolute reflectance values (between 0 and 1), i.e. if the reflectance in percent is scaled by 100 to store the data, the factor is 10'000.

-Fitting accuracy threshold [%]: Limit to fitting accuracy to make an across track fitting function accepted.
+Fitting accuracy threshold

+Limit to fitting accuracy to make an across track fitting function accepted.
 Increasing the limit will lead to more correction functions.
 For large FOV instruments, the threshold may be increased to up to 30% in certain cases.